muhammetozkaraca/hugo-apero-website/content/project/_index.md

     show_sidebar_adunit: true
     text_link_label: View all projects
     text_link_url: /project/
-description: Here are some of the data-related projects on which I have previously worked.
-Yet, I still did not give up, and my goal is to finish them, hopefully, at some point in the future.
+description: Here are some of the data-related projects, which I aim to finish, hopefully, at some point in the future.
 layout: list-grid
 show_author_byline: true
 show_button_links: false